Lalish: History

 In the early 12th century, Adi ibn Mosāfer moved to Lalish.
 Adi died in 1162 and was buried.
 During a major campaign by the governor of Mosul against the Yazidi in 1415, the tomb of Adi was razed.

-The Lalish valley was annexed in 1892 by the surrounding Muslim tribes under the leadership of Ottomans, the mausoleum of Yezidi saints were looted and damaged and the Lalish Temple was converted into a Quranic school.
+The Lalish valley was annexed in 1892 by the surrounding Muslim tribes under the leadership of Ottomans, the mausolea of Yezidi saints were looted and damaged and the Lalish Temple was converted into a Quranic school.
 The occupation of the temple eventually led to a fierce and widespread rebellion by Yezidis of Shekhan and Shingal against the Ottomans and the neighbouring Muslim Kurdish tribes.
-It was not until 1904 that the Ezidis, under the leadership of Mir Ali Beg, succeeded in forcibly recovering their temple and driving out the Muslim occupiers.
+It was not until 1904 that the Yezidis, under the leadership of Mir Ali Beg, succeeded in forcibly recovering their temple and driving out the Muslim occupiers.